‘Vikings’: What Happened to Jarl Borg?

 Ragnar has a plan in place, and he has his warriors attack Jarl Borg and kill his troops.
 Although King Horik brings a captive Borg his wife’s skull and talks to him about setting him free in hopes of using his troops to their advantage in Wessex again, he doesn’t go through with it.
 However, at one point Horik mentions they should both kill Ragnar, showing how far he’ll go.

-Ragnar decides to have Jarl Borg killed, and he does it in the most gruesome way.
-It’s called a blood eagle in which the ribcage is broken, and the lungs are put on the person’s arms.
+Ragnar decides to have Jarl Borg killed, and he does it by blood eagle.
 Everyone is there to witness it, even Borg’s pregnant wife, Torvi (Georgia Hirst), who passes out.